 We may consider work permit applications for employees who are in authorised employment in the United Kingdom, Channel Islands, or Isle of Man.
 The same criteria for work permit applications apply.

 The processing time is three weeks.
 You must allow enough time for the work permit to be issued and your prospective employee to apply for a visa before your employee travels to Jersey.

 On completion of the application form you will be connected to an online payment platform operated used by the Government of Jersey.
 Once payment has been completed your application will automatically be submitted to the Jersey Customs & Immigration Service.
 Payments are non-refundable.

 Employee visas for working in Jersey

-If your prospective employee is living abroad and is granted a Jersey work permit s/he may need a visa before travelling to Jersey.
+If your prospective employee is living abroad and is granted a Jersey work permit your employee is likely to need a visa before travelling to Jersey.
 The Jersey visa requirements are aligned to the UK visa requirements.